edgedb/easy-edgedb/README.md

 }
 ```

-Now, tuples are different because they are more like individual object types with properties that have numbers instead of names.
+Tuples are quite different: they behave more like object types with properties that have numbers instead of names.
 This is why tuples can hold different types together: `string`s with `array`s, `int64`s with `float32`s, anything.

 So this is completely fine: